Reading Time: 3 minutes

-In order to keep our crew healthy and prevent any unnecessary delays, we ask that our clients also practice social distancing when your car is collected or delivered to you.
+Keep our drivers, and yourself, virus free.
+Follow protocols.
 When choosing your shipper, ask what social distancing practices they follow.
 Here are some ways to do that.

 What is social distancing, exactly?

-According to the CDC, an adequate distance of six feet (approximately the length of two large dogs standing nose-to-nose) should suffice.
+According to the CDC, six feet (approximately the length of two large dogs standing nose-to-nose) should suffice.
 We appreciate our clients maintaining their social distancing where possible.

-Due to the fact that our trucks need space to load and unload vehicles from the trucks, we’re able to avoid crowds, for the most part.
-Even so, our drivers are encouraged to wear masks and protective gloves in public.
-Once again, all areas of a vehicle that are touched during the process should be wiped down.
+Our trucks need space to load and unload vehicles.
+This means we are able to avoid crowds, for the most part.
+Our drivers are encouraged to wear masks and protective gloves in public.
+All surfaces of a vehicle get a daily clean.